-Each state application must include a budget for the development, operation and expansion of the community-based and prevention-focused programs and activities that verifies that the state will expend in non-federal funds an amount equal to not less than 20 percent of the amount received under this Title (in cash, not in-kind) for activities under this title; (section 204(4)).
+Each state application must include a budget for the development, operation and expansion of the community-based and prevention-focused programs and activities that verifies that the state will expend in non-federal funds an amount equal to not less than 20 percent of the amount received under this title (in cash, not in-kind) for activities under this title; (Section 204(4)).
 The budget should be presented in a format that clearly displays line-item expenditures for both the federal and non-federal funds.

-The budget must allocate sufficient funds to provide for at least one representative from the state to attend an annual 2-5 day federally initiated CBCAP grantees conference.
+The budget must allocate sufficient funds to provide for at least one representative from the state to attend an annual 2-5 day federally initiated CBCAP grantees conference, when the meeting is conducted in person.
 Attendance at this meeting is a grant requirement.